SiHeTh/COERbuoy/README.md

 ## 4. Version history
+- 0\.3\.5
+   - added computational fast estimation of the hydrodynamic parameter (without using the boundary element method)
 - 0\.3
    - fixed several bugs
    - radiation wave depends on body motion not on relative wave-body motion